Luke Maile Player Props: Reds vs. Dodgers

-On Tuesday, Luke Maile (.235 on-base percentage in past 10 games, 62 points below season-long percentage) and the Cincinnati Reds face the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
-First pitch is at 7:10 PM ET.
+Luke Maile -- 0-for-3 in his last game -- will be in action for the Cincinnati Reds against the Los Angeles Dodgers, with Noah Syndergaard on the hill, on June 7 at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Brewers.
+In his previous game he had a hitless showing (0-for-3) against the Dodgers.

 Luke Maile Game Info & Props vs. the Dodgers